thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 configure [timewindow](/docs/{{docsPrefix}}user-guide/dashboards/#timewindow),
 [enter edit mode](#edit-mode) and [add new widgets](#add-new-widget) using the corresponding icons in the toolbar.

 Some of these icons (states, layout, settings, entity aliases, filters, version control, add new widget) are visible only in the "Edit" mode.
-All other icons are visible in both "View" and "Edit" mode.
+All other icons are visible in both "View" and "Edit" modes.
 You can hide these icons or configure the toolbar to be minimized by default using [settings](/docs/{{docsPrefix}}user-guide/dashboards/#settings).

 {% include images-gallery.html imageCollection="dashboard-toolbar" %}